tomcritchlow/tomcritchlow.github.io/about.md

 title: About Me
 ---

-Hi there, I'm based in Brooklyn, NY and currently do independent consulting work for media and technology companies.
-I also run the SEO MBA.
+Hi there, I'm based in Brooklyn, NY.
+I'm currently working at [Alephic](https://www.alephic.com/) at the intersection of AI and marketing, building [AI Search Leaders](https://www.searchleaders.ai/), and running [the SEO MBA](https://seomba.com/).
 I'm always happy to grab a coffee or a zoom!

 Get in touch: [tjcritchlow@gmail.com](mailto:tjcritchlow@gmail.com) / [@tomcritchlow](http://twitter.com/tomcritchlow)